Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 How the message goes from A's mail server to B's mail server is defined by SMTP.

 SMTP uses TCP to provide reliable transfer of messages.
-It is composed of three phases of transfer:
+It is composed of three phases of transfer: **handshaking**, **transfer of messages**, and **closure**.
-- Handshaking;
-- Transfer of messages;
-- Closure.

 A Mail Message uses the following standard text message format:
-- a set of header lines, which may be:
+- A set of header lines, which may be:
   - "From:" (mandatory)
   - "To:" (mandatory)
   - "Date:"
   - "Subject:"
   - "Received:" (added by receiving SMTP server)
-- a blank line;
+- A blank line.
-- the message body (in 7-bit ASCII)
+- The message body (in 7-bit ASCII).

 Note that the mailbox of a mail receiver is on a server host, different from the users endpoint.
 Therefore, the user needs a protocol to obtain any received mail from the server.
 It can't use SMTP, as it is a push protocol.
 Some mail access protocols are:
 - POP: Post Office Protocol